Greater Anglia (2012–2025): Rolling stock

 The first unit of the new order to enter service was from the Class 755 fleet, of which the first entered service on 29 July 2019 on the to and route.
 The next of the order was the Class 745/0 fleet, of which the first entered service on 8 January 2020 on the Great Eastern Main Line operating services between Norwich and Liverpool Street.
 Following the introduction of these units, the Class 90 hauled sets were all withdrawn from service, with the last set running its last journeys on 24 March 2020.

-In March 2020, testing of the new Class 720 fleet finally began and continued despite the ongoing COVID-19 panedemic, in order to allow the first unit to enter service within the next few months.
+In March 2020, testing of the new Class 720 fleet finally began and continued despite the ongoing COVID-19 pandemic, in order to allow the first unit to enter service within the next few months.
 In June 2020, the units were authorised to enter passenger service and, after further testing and crew training, the first two units finally entered service on 26 November 2020 as a pairing on the Shenfield to Southend Line.